In the beginning

 Every little thing was manual; updating, mounting network drives, etc...
 This sucked.

-This was all while I was starting out my career too so it resulted in a lot of wasted energy.
-I got fed up with VMWare really quickly
+This was while I was starting my career so it resulted in a lot of wasted energy.
+I got fed up with VMware really quickly.

 Building systems on the cloud makes this invisible.
 You upload to S3 and you defer thinking about IO to S3 engineers.
 Need for IO for a managed OpenSearch instance?
 Change a config to increase IO or change your storage type and AWS will migrate it for you.